 - Basic Legal Notions / Concepts

 - Sources of Law

 - Classification of Law

 - Law Reform

 - The Individual and Law

 - Choice of two disadvantaged groups from a list including: Women, Migrants, People with a mental illness or physical or intellectual disability.

+- Human Rights

+- Crime

-- Human Rights - Crime - Choice of two focus studies from a list including: Family, World Order, Global Environment, Consumers, Shelter, and Indigenous people.
-(All areas oncompass Logislation, Case and Media Studies)
+- Choice of two focus studies from a list including: Family, World Order, Global Environment, Consumers, Shelter, and Indigenous people.

+(All processing studies)

 (All areas encompass Legislation, Case and Media Studies)